 Now here's the twist.
 Many enterprise architecture frameworks suggest that practitioners should agree a common set of principles.
 But here's a contrary thought.
 Maybe a healthy enterprise or ecosystem encourages diversity of prejudice.
 (The short guy only needs one basketball coach to spot his talent and potential.)
 If we all have different approaches to problem-solving, then we are collectively more likely to find good solutions to difficult problems, and more likely to spot possible pitfalls.
 The value of diversity applies both when we are collaborating and when we are competing.
 Whereas a community with a single (attenuated) set of enabling prejudices would lack resilience, forming a dangerous form of intellectual monoculture.

-Some might complain that this introduces fragmentation, inconsistency and incoherence into the enterprise or ecosystem, but I think that's incorrect.
+Some might complain that allowing heuristic variation introduces fragmentation, inconsistency and incoherence into the enterprise or ecosystem, but I think that's incorrect.
 As I see it, maintaining integrity and consistency is the job of the governance and style principles.
-The enabling prejudices perform an entirely different job, and I think it is wrong to try standardizing and enforcing them in the same way as the other principles.
+The heuristics (enabling prejudices) perform an entirely different job, and I think it is wrong to try standardizing and enforcing them in the same way as the other principles.

 See also From Enabling Prejudices to Sedimented Principles (March 2013)